vuongducphuong/documentation/content/applications/general/email_communication/email_domain.rst

 ============================================
-Configure DNS records to send emails in Odoo
+Configure DNS records to send emails in Leansoft
 ============================================

 SPAM labels overview
 ====================

 Sometimes, emails from Leansoft are misclassified by the different email providers and end up in spam folders.
-At the moment, some settings are out of Odoo's control, notably the way the different email providers classify Odoo's emails according to their own restriction policy and/or limitations.
+At the moment, some settings are out of Leansoft's control, notably the way the different email providers classify Leansoft's emails according to their own restriction policy and/or limitations.

 It is standard in Leansoft that emails are received from ``"name of the author"
 <notifications@mycompany.leansoft.vn>``.
 In other words this can be translated to: ``"name of the